-I’m always intersted in the Metro Verdicts Monthly graph on the front of their publication which compares verdicts and settlements for a certain type of personal injury claim in Washington D.C., Maryland, and Virginia.
+I’m always interested in the Metro Verdicts Monthly graph on the front of their publication which compares verdicts and settlements for a certain type of personal injury claim in Washington D.C., Maryland, and Virginia.
 Sometimes I am surprised by the difference in the results.

 This month I am astounded by the difference between Virginia, Washington, D.C., and Maryland in median nursing home liability verdicts and settlements since 1987.
 The median recoveries in Maryland and Virginia are $125,000 and $175,000, respectively.
 This means that the median settlement and verdict in Virginia is 40% higher than Maryland.
 Virginia juries are generally more conservative than Maryland so this result is somewhat surprising.
 But here is what I find surprising: the average nursing home case settlement or verdict in Washington, D.C. is $700,000.
+I realize there is no cap in D.C.
+But it is still amazing.

 Real Value of Maryland Nursing Home Claims